moskit/m-script/doc/m-script.basics.md

 * conf/mon.conf           - the main configuration file (name is historical, maybe will be renamed one day), settings related to the system as a whole are there.
-* nodes.list              - all nodes are listed in it along with a cluster they belong to and cloud they are located in.
+* nodes.list              - all nodes are listed in it along with a cluster they belong to and a cloud they are located in.
 If nodes are located in a supported cloud, such nodes get listed automatically via cloud API, other nodes must be added manually.
 Manual and cloud-based nodes can be combined, this allows to combine cloud and non-cloud resources.
 * conf/clusters.conf      - cluster in M-Script's terminology is a collection of identical nodes of the same role.
 Cluster can be a single node or a dynamically scalable collection of any size.
 This file defines essential attributes of nodes within a cluster, including size or VM configuration, role associated with the cluster, access details, image off of which this cluster nodes are built, location (region), network/firewall settings etc.
 * conf/mail.alert.list    - recipients for alerts.
 * conf/mail.admin.list    - recipients for reports and analytics.